-Wall Street set to open lower as oil slides
+Oil slide pulls Wall Street lower

 Retail stocks will be in focus as U.S. shoppers hit department stores for Black Friday deals, with a strong economy and rising wages driving a solid start to the holiday selling season.

-Among other early movers, United Technologies Corp (UTX.N) rose 0.9 percent after receiving conditional approval from China’s market regulator to buy aircraft parts maker Rockwell Collins Inc (COL.N).
-Rockwell shares jumped 8.4 percent.
+Among other stocks, United Technologies Corp (UTX.N) rose 2.4 percent after receiving conditional approval from China’s market regulator to buy aircraft parts maker Rockwell Collins Inc (COL.N).
+Rockwell shares jumped 9.1 percent.

+Declining issues outnumbered advancers for a 2.30-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.18-to-1 ratio on the Nasdaq.

+The S&P index recorded one new 52-week highs and 14 new lows, while the Nasdaq recorded two new highs and 32 new lows.

 Reporting by Medha Singh in Bengaluru; Editing by Anil D'Silva